vicfer-tfg/corpus-creation/README.md

 # corpus-creation
-Code used for the creation of Spanish and Catalan corpora.
+Code used for the creation of Spanish and Catalan news corpora.